-"THE JOURNAL OF THE ROYAL UNITED SERVICE INSTITUTION."
+"THE JOURNAL OF THE ROYAL UNITED SERVICE INSTITUTION,"

-"THE JOURNAL OF THE ROYAL UNITED SERVICE INSTITUTION."
-This valuable "Journal" is published monthly, and is sent post free to all Members of the Institution ; it is also sent regularly each month to all Naval and Military Attachés, and the principal Foreign Embassies and Legations in London; it is also in the hands of and extensively read by Officers in nearly every Army in the World, as well as Officers of our Colonial Forces.
-"The R.U.S.L.
-Journal" is the Official Organ of the above Institution; it contains the Lectures given in the Theatre, Articles on Professional Subjects, important Naval and Military Notes, also fullest particulars of Naval and Military Inventions, Notices of Books, etc. The Circulation is more than double that of any Service Publication in existence; it has the published in the English language; it is widely read, and of great Official importance in most Foreign Countries.
+This valuable "Journal" is published monthly, and is sent post free to all Members of the Institution; it is also sent regularly each month to all Naval and Military Attachés, and the principal Foreign Embassies and Legations in London; it is also in the hands of and extensively read by Officers in nearly every Army in the World, as well as Officers of our Colonial Forces.

+"The R.U.S.I.
+Journal" is the Official Organ of the above Institution; it contains the Lectures given in the Theatre, Articles on Professional Subjects, important Naval and Military Notes, also fullest particulars of Naval and Military Inventions, Notices of Books, etc.

+The Circulation is more than double that of any Service Publication in Endia, the Coloniens, and also on the Continent of any Service Publication published in the English language; it is widely read, and of great Official importance in most Foreign Countries.